Updated: Aug 21

 High employee turnover rates can harm the overall cost of a company.
 Attrition can be a detrimental vicious cycle for an organization.
 Much time and money are spent replacing lost talent and onboarding new ones.
 In addition, a high turnover rate contributes to lost productivity, existing employee burnout, low employee engagement, reduced time to market, customer impact, and increased competitive threats.
 In technical due diligence exercises, for example, elevated attrition can be a red flag for potential investors as it may impede the ability to execute.

-The industry average for attrition hovers around 13% with some industries below and others much higher like Software which ranges from 15-23%.
-Most companies target a healthy percentage below 10% turnover rate.
+The industry average for attrition hovers around 13%, with some industries below and others much higher, like Software which ranges from 15-23%.
+Most companies target a healthy percentage below a 10% turnover rate.

-There are different types of attrition which companies should take care of tracking separately to get better insights.
-Examples of those include involuntary, retirement, internal attrition, voluntary resignations, or demographic attrition.
+There are different types of attrition that companies should take care of tracking separately to get better insights.
+Examples of those include involuntary retirement, internal attrition, voluntary resignations, or demographic attrition.
 The latter two categories are considered to be negative attrition.

-The good news is there is enough research, data, and proven strategies employed by companies who enjoy lower attrition rates that can benefit any organization.
-Easier said than done, but aggregated data from surveys, research, interviews, and industry shows that more than 65% of the negative attrition (e.g. voluntary, demographic) can be prevented or significantly reduced using the top six strategies which include a positive work environment, recognition culture, excellent management, challenging work, competitive compensation, and flexible work measures.
+The good news is there is enough research, data, and proven strategies employed by companies that enjoy lower attrition rates that can benefit any organization.
+Easier said than done, but aggregated data from surveys, research, interviews, and industry shows that more than 65% of the negative attrition (e.g., voluntary, demographic) can be prevented or significantly reduced using the top six strategies, which include a positive work environment, recognition culture, excellent management, challenging work, competitive compensation, and flexible work measures.

 21 Strategies To Limit Negative Employee Attrition